Orsus Zoktavir, The Butcher of Khardov

 - Iron Fang Pikemen - Iron Flesh makes these guys hard to take down especially in Shield Wall; you can also give them Fury to make them crush jacks/beasts

-- Saxon Orrik - Pathfinder goes a long way of helping him
+- Saxon Orrik - The lack of Pathfinder is a glaring weakness on Butcher1 and 2.
+Orrik goes a long way of helping him.

-- Orin - to stop spells, which mess with your SPD
+- Orin - Stop spells which might mess with the Butcher's SPD.

 - Aiyana & Holt - Orsus has only a very expensive spell to deal magical damage at range; Aiyana can help him and his army out